zentarilabs/pods-and-clues/docs/cases/case-000.md

-# Case 000: The Curious Ones
+# CASE 000: The Curious Ones

 ---